kwalczak80/Speedy-cars/README.md

 - Ability to view testimonials about Speedy Cars
 - Ability to approve testimonials by the business owner(after approval, testimonials can be displayed on the page).
 - Add more car searching options(i.e. model, mileage, min year, max year, etc.).
-- Add the business location on Google Maps.
+- Add the business location on the page(Google Maps).

 All the features mentioned above would be a great improvement for this website.
 However, due to the upcoming deadline to submit this project, it is not possible to implement them all at this stage.